Alcoholism and Depression

-There has been a lot of speculation into whether there is a real scientific link between alcoholism and depression through the years.
+There has been a lot of speculation about whether there is a real scientific link between alcoholism and depression through the years.

 However, if there was a causative relationship between depression and alcoholism, one would expect that most alcoholics would suffer from depression or that most people suffering from depression would become alcoholics.